learn-compsci/mathematical-techniques/content/Unit 1.md

 For once, allow me to state the deduction rule first before giving an example, since it is a little involved.

->[!Rule-Proof By Contradiction]
+>[!Contradiction-Rule]
 > Given statement $a \land \neg a$, we are able to derive statement $\bot$.

->
- >If we are able to assume $p$ and derive statement $\bot$, then we are able to conclude $\neg p$.
+### Rule: Proof by Contradiction
+Let's build off of the previous rule, and continue exploring that idea.
+Recall in the previous rule we talked about how if we have two contradictory statements, we can write a line in our proof that says $\bot$.
+Basically that line is declaring "A-ha!
+We've found a contradiction."

+What can we do with that line?

- This might look a little confusing for now, but here's the rough idea, we basically want to assume $p$, then using the assumption $p$, we derive statement $a$.
-We also want to start from assumption $p$ and derive statement $\neg a$.
-Then we use the conjunction rule to derive statement $\bot$.
-Then from there we can conclude $\neg p$.
+Here's the rough idea: let's say we want to prove as a conclusion that a statement like $\neg p$ is true.
+One way to do that is to assume $p$, then using our assumption, somehow derive $\bot$.
+(See how we can use the previous rule to do this)?
+Then from there, the rule of proof by contradiction tells us that if from $p$ we derived $\bot$, we can conclude $\neg p$ in our proof.

 This rule is a little tricky, and let's take a step back to think about what it means, and why this is okay.
-Here's the basic idea in English:

->  We want to show that $p$ is false (or in other words, that $\neg p$ is true).
-To do this, we will just suppose that $p$ is indeed true, and then see that we end up deriving something crazy (or absurd).
-Why did that happen?
-It happened because of our assumption $p$.
-So our assumption $p$ cannot be true.
-In other words, $p$ must be false.
-Then, $\neg p$ must be true.
+Here's the basic example of this idea in action (in English).
+Let's say we want to convince someone that the moon is **not** made of cheese.
+Here's one way we might do that:

+> 1. Let's assume that the moon is made of cheese.
+> 2. If so, it would get mouldy.
+> 3. If so, we should notice a greenish or bluish hue whenever we look at the moon.
+> 4. Do you notice how absurd that is?
+> 5. Therefore, the moon is **not** made of cheese.

+We can do the same thing in math, and that is via the **proof by contradiction rule**.

+>[!Proof-By-Contradiction-Rule]
+> If assuming $p$, we are able to derive $\bot$, we may conclude in our proof $\neg p$.

-We have deferred the example of using this rule to the very end of the notes of this unit.
-There, we will see this idea in full swing!
+An example of this proof is deferred to the end of this unit.
+We will first start showing a few proofs before ending on a proof that uses this rule.

 # Proof Strategies